!-- Google tag (gtag.js) -->

 Portugal was made for bikepacking and cycle touring.
 From wild mountains to rolling vineyards, from seaside cliffs to sleepy villages — it’s a land of endless discovery for anyone exploring by bike.
 But the weather?
 That’s the secret ingredient that makes or breaks a great cycling route.

 And here’s the good news: Atlantic ocean makes climate at coastline very soft and the southwest coast of Portugal, stretching from Setúbal to the Algarve, is a year-round paradise for bikepacking and gravel cycling.
 Think: sunny skies, warm air, dry gravel roads and trails — even in winter.
-Daytime temperatures in winter often range from 14°C to 20°C, making it one of the few regions in Europe where you can comfortably ride in a t-shirt in January.
+Daytime temperatures in winter making it one of the few regions in Europe where you can comfortably ride in a t-shirt in January.
 Whether you're chasing sunsets by the Atlantic, exploring the Arrábida Natural Park, or following coastal bike routes along Costa Vicentina, this region offers the perfect combination of cycling weather, scenic landscapes, and accessibility.

 Of course, Portugal’s beauty runs deep.
 The Serra da Estrela mountains and Peneda-Gerês National Park in the north are absolutely breathtaking — but they are only truly welcoming for cycling trips in summer and early autumn.
 The Alentejo interior gets extremely hot in summer and is best avoided for bike travel between May and September.
 The central and northern regions of Portugal?
 Stunning, yes — but expect cooler temperatures and frequent rain outside of summer.

 So if you're planning a bikepacking trip in Portugal, looking for the best cycling weather in autumn, winter or spring — head south.
 The Arrabida park near Setúbal, sunny Costa Vicentina and the Algarve is always open.
 Of course, there are rainy days in winter — from late December to mid-March — but it’s rare to have rain all day.
 Most showers are short, often followed by clear skies and sunshine.
 And when the rains do come, they transform the landscape — bringing fresh greenery, soft light, and the scent of new grass.
-Even in late autumn or early winter, it often feels like spring is already on the way.
+Even in late autumn or early winter, it often feels like spring is already on the way..

 Winter in Portugal near Setubal